gretchelin/poc-nuxt-ddd/README.md

 > This project uses `npm` by default, but you can use other package manager like `pnpm` if preferred.

-### 1. Install Dependecies
+### 1. Install Dependencies

-Make sure to install the dependencies:
+Make sure to install the dependencies.
+This project uses `npm`, but it should work with other package manager.

 ```bash
 # npm